 There's no shortage of streaming services that provide live TV in the United States.
 Otherwise known as a multi-channel video programing distributor (MVPD), these are services like Hulu with Live TV, YouTube TV, AT&T TV Now, Sling TV, FuboTV, and Philo.
 They have multiple channels — some have multiple packages of channels — and other bells and whistles that they're happy to sell you for a monthly subscription.

 So which is the largest live TV streaming service in the United States?
-Here's how it breaks down (we think) as of Aug.
-4, 2020:
+Here's how it breaks down (we think) as of May 11, 2021:

 - Hulu with Live TV (4 million subscribers as of Feb.
 11, 2021)

-If you get it on its own, Hulu with Live TV runs $54.99 a month (opens in new tab).
+If you get it on its own, Hulu with Live TV runs $64.99 a month (opens in new tab).

 Get the latest updates, reviews and unmissable series to watch and more!

-Thank you for signing up to WhatToWatch.
+Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.